Menu Close

 Pitfalls of Social Media

-A recent CNN article published stating that Instagram’s algorithm began recommending an individual teenage girl’s account to follow others that endorsed or showed extreme dieting.
+A CNN article was published stating that Instagram’s algorithm began recommending an individual teenage girl’s account to follow others that endorsed or showed extreme dieting.

 Although the account was not “real” and was created by a Senator’s staff member, it was meant to prove the “targeting” done by Instagram to young girls.